dunglas/frankenphp/docs/docker.md

 COPY . /app/public
 ```

-Then, run the commands to build and run the Docker image:
+Then, run these commands to build and run the Docker image:

 ```console
 docker build -t my-php-app .